-RCA’s STEM programming this year includes the addition of an exciting special curriculum developed by Lieutenant Commander Hutchinson of the Watervliet Arsenal in partnership with the Tech Valley Center of Gravity Makerspace in Downtown Troy.
+RCA’s STEM programming last year included the addition of an exciting special curriculum developed by Lieutenant Commander Hutchinson of the Watervliet Arsenal in partnership with the Tech Valley Center of Gravity Makerspace in Downtown Troy.

-This has been an exciting semester for the launch of RCA’s STEM Pilot Program!
+Last year we had an exciting launch of RCA’s expanded STEM Program!

 STEM students participated in the following sessions: